What is Endone?

 Is it safe to take Endone?

-Endone needs to be prescribed by a doctor who will direct its use in a safe and effective manner based on an assessment of your condition.
+Endone needs to be prescribed by a doctor who will specify its use in a safe and effective manner based on an assessment of your condition.
 Endone can cause drowsiness, sleepiness or dizziness in some people, so your doctor may recommend avoiding driving or operating machinery until you know how it affects you.

 Endone has many potential interactions with other drugs.
 It’s important to tell your doctor about all the medicines you are taking, including non-prescription medicines that you may buy from pharmacies, health food stores or supermarkets.